akashashokkondekar/e-commerce/README.md

 - **State Management:** React's built-in Context API was used to manage the basket state globally.
 This allows the mini basket to persist across different pages and routes without needing to re-fetch the basket data each time.
 - **Routing:** React Router was used to implement navigation between pages, providing a smooth, single-page application experience.
 - **UI/UX:** I used CSS Modules for styling the components, ensuring scoped and modular styles that prevent potential conflicts.
 Website was designed to be responsive and functional across devices.
+- **App Performance Improvements:**
+  - **Lazy Loading:** I implemented lazy loading for images and other media-heavy content.
+The decision to do so was driven by the need to improve initial page load times.
+By deferring the loading of images until they are needed (i.e., when they enter the viewport), I significantly reduced the initial resource load and minimized unnecessary network requests.
+This results in faster page rendering, particularly on slower networks and mobile devices, enhancing the user experience.
+  - **Code Splitting (React.lazy & Suspense):** I used React.lazy() and Suspense to enable code splitting within the app.
+This decision helps optimize performance by breaking down the JavaScript bundle into smaller, manageable chunks, which are loaded only when needed.
+By loading only the code required for the current page, this reduces the overall bundle size and speeds up the initial load time.
+As the user navigates between pages, additional JavaScript is fetched on demand, making the app more responsive and efficient.

 ## **Potential Improvements (If Given More Time)**